Row-level security

 AND user_id = { COMPILE_CONTEXT.securityContext.userId }

-Or, if your customer data is split by schema:
+Or, if your customer data is, for example, split by database schema:

 cubes: